evert/evert.github.com/_posts/2013/2013-05-02-sabredav-acquired-by-fruux.md

 -------

 Thanks everyone for your continued support, pull requests and relying on SabreDAV for your projects :).
-It's the best rewards, really.
+It's the best reward, really.

 If you're interested, also check out the announcement on the [fruux blog][6]